Promotion of young talent

 Regional studies

-A good example is the funding guideline for regional studies, which is planned for December 2019.
+A good example is the funding guideline for regional studies.
 Its goal is to support the training of young academics by means of international research experience and cooperation, for example, by cooperating in international research groups or research "tandems".
 In addition, interdisciplinary cooperation between the regional sciences and other disciplines – including the so-called Secondary Subjects – is to be facilitated and reinforced.

 Small Disciplines